department-of-veterans-affairs/va.gov-team/products/identity-personalization/notifications/vagov-notifications/product/mvp-direction.md

 ### VANotify should not support action items on VA.gov

 The original thinking was that VANotify would back onsite notifications so that we had a unified approach to showing information related to email/text alerts on the website.
-In theory, this is certainly sound.
-However, things start to break down when we consider actual content, user needs, and technical support for personalized data:
+In theory, this is certainly sound if we think of action items the same as we think of email/text alerts.
+However, when we consider action items as not 100% tied to email/text alerts, and when we consider available content in VANotify, user needs, and technical support for personalized data, things start to break down:

 **What VANotify currently supports vs. What people want to see on their dashboards**